ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-themes/index.md

 ### Example: Advanced Theme

-<p>This example demonstrates a more advanced theme, providing different settings for different series and axis types.
+This example demonstrates a more advanced theme, providing different settings for different series and axis types.

-<chart-example title='Advanced Theme' name='advanced-theme' type='generated' options='{ "exampleHeight": 620 }'></chart-example>
+<chart-example title='Advanced Theme' name='advanced-theme' type='generated'></chart-example>

 ## Next Up

 Continue to the next section to learn more about the [navigator](../charts-navigator/) component.